-- 7.1 Use of these frequency bands will require coordination with the neighbouring countries within the coordination zones of 6 kilometres in cases of LTE-to-LTE or 9 kilometres in cases of LTE-to-other technologies from the neighbouring country.
-The coordination distance is continuously being reviewed and these may be updated from time to time. - 7.2 The following field strength thresholds have to be assured based on (ECC/REC(11)04 for 790-862MHz also taken here for 703-790MHz).
+- 7.1 Use of these frequency bands will require coordination with the neighbouring countries within the coordination zones of 6 kilometres from the neighbouring country.
+The coordination distance is continuously being reviewed and these may be updated from time to time. - 7.2 The following field strength thresholds have to be assured.
 Operator-to-operator coordination may be necessary to avoid interference.

-In general, stations of FDD systems may be used without coordination with a neighbouring country, if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of $55dB\mu V/m/5MHz$ at a height of 3 m above ground at the border line between countries and does not exceed a value of $29dB\mu V/m/5MHz$ at a height of 3 m above ground at a distance of 9 km inside the neighbouring country.
+In general stations of FDD systems may be used without coordination with a neighbouring country if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of $65dB\mu V/m/5MHz$ at a height of 3 m above ground at the border line between countries and does not exceed a value of $37dB\mu V/m/5MHz$ at a height of 3 m above ground at a distance of 6 km inside the neighbouring country.

-In the case that LTE is deployed on both sides of the border, the field strength levels can be increased to 59 dB μ V/m/5MHz and 41 dB μ V/m/5MHz at 6 km.
+In the case that LTE is deployed both sides of the border, the field strength level at 6 km can be increased to $49dB\mu V/m/5MHz$.